edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 rmk cluster capi destroy
 ```

-> After the cluster is destroyed, RMK will delete the previously created Cloud NAT if this Cloud NAT is no longer used
+> After the cluster is destroyed, RMK will delete the previously created
-> by other clusters in the same region.
-Also deleting the Kubernetes context for the target cluster.
+> [Cloud NAT](https://cloud.google.com/nat/docs/overview) if this resource is no longer used by other clusters in the
+> same region.
+Also deleting the context for the target Kubernetes cluster.

-### Create or delete K3D Kubernetes clusters
+### Creating or deleting K3D Kubernetes clusters

 RMK supports managing single-node Kubernetes clusters using [K3D](https://k3d.io).